Adjust Pearson's $r$ to Measure Arbitrary Monotone Dependence: Methods

-The new measure is named \textit{Rearrangement Correlation} because its theoretical foundation is the rearrangement inequality, as shown in Theorem \ref{myTheorem01} and Theorem \ref{myTheorem02}.
-We borrow the musical sharp symbol \# to denote rearrangement correlation, signifying that this measure has sharp values because of its sharp bounds.
-Just like C\# is pronounced as \textit{C-sharp}, ${r^\# }$ is pronounced as \textit{r-sharp}.
+The new measure is named ``\textit{Rearrangement Correlation}'' because its theoretical foundation is the rearrangement inequality, as shown in Theorem \ref{myTheorem01} and Theorem \ref{myTheorem02}.
+We adopt the musical sharp symbol \# to denote rearrangement correlation, signifying that this measure has sharp values because of its sharp bounds.
+Analogous to how C\# is pronounced as \textit{C-sharp}, ${r^\# }$ is pronounced as \textit{r-sharp}.

-As for the relationship between ${r^\# }\left( {\boldsymbol{x},\boldsymbol{y}} \right)$ and ${r ^\# }\left( {X, Y} \right)$, it is clear that ${r^\# }\left( {\boldsymbol{x},\boldsymbol{y}} \right)$ converges to ${r ^\# }\left( {X,Y} \right)$ when $n \to \infty $ according to their definitions.
+As for the relationship between ${r^\# }\left( {x,y} \right)$ and ${r ^\# }\left( {X, Y} \right)$, it is clear that ${r^\# }\left( {x,y} \right)$ converges to ${r ^\# }\left( {X,Y} \right)$ when $n \to \infty $ according to their definitions.